jdhilts/api/README.md

 # api
-A "Create Account" and "Login" system with encryption, JWT token sessions, email confirmation and Redis Client.
+A "Create Account" and "Login" system template with encryption, JWT token sessions, email confirmation and Redis Client.